allarassemmaxwell/savannah/README.md

 ## CI/CD with GitHub Actions

 This project includes a CI/CD setup using GitHub Actions.
 Linting and testing are performed on every push and pull request to the main branch.
-Ensure that your `.github/workflows/ci_cd.yml` file is configured to include your linting and testing steps.
+Additionally, the application is automatically deployed to AWS Elastic Beanstalk upon successful tests.
+Ensure that your `.github/workflows/ci_cd.yml` file is configured to include your linting, testing, and deployment steps.

+The application can be accessed at the following URL: [http://savanah.us-east-1.elasticbeanstalk.com](http://savanah.us-east-1.elasticbeanstalk.com).

 ## License